T-vK/MobilePassThrough/README.md

 And there is also a lot of advanced stuff that I managed to fully automate, like:

  - [x] Automatically rebinding the dGPU to the vfio drivers (when the VM starts)
- - [x] Automatically rebinding the dGPU to the nvidia drivers (when the VM exits)
+ - [x] Automatically rebinding the dGPU to the nvidia/amd drivers (when the VM exits)
- - [x] Automatically creating a vGPU from the iGPU (when the VM starts) to allow sharing the iGPU with the VM (aka "mediated iGPU passthough" using GVT-g) (So your VM can safe a ton of battery life when it doesn't need the dGPU.)
+ - [x] Automatically creating a vGPU from the (Intel) iGPU (when the VM starts) to allow sharing the iGPU with the VM (aka "mediated iGPU passthough" using GVT-g) (So your VM can safe a ton of battery life when it doesn't need the dGPU.)
  - [x] Automatically remove the vGPU (when the VM exits)

 ## Limitations

-- The project is currently only compatible with Fedora 29 and Fedora 30 out of the box.
+- The project is currently only compatible with Fedora out of the box (Support for older Fedora versions may break over time because I don't test changes made to this repo against old Fedora versions.).
+(To add support for a new distro, copy one of the folders found in [utils](utils)) and adjust it for your distro.)
 - This project currently only supports Windows 10 x64 VMs.
 (For other Windows versions you have to figure out the driver installation etc. on your own.)
-- Your device needs to have an Intel CPU and an Nvidia GPU.
-(Although the compatibility-check script should actually work on any hardware.
-The other scripts however would need adjustments to run on other distributions.)
+- Only tested for Intel+Nvidea and Intel+AMD systems.
+(Although the compatibility-check script should actually work on any hardware.)
 - Expect bugs.
 I have only tested this on a handful of devices and I have constantly changed the scripts without testing everything every time.
 - VBIOS ROM extraction will likely fail because the nvidia kernel module is loaded.
 (You may not need the VBIOS ROM though.)
 - This project takes a couple of measures to circumvent Nvidia's infamous Error 43, which you normally see in the Windows device manager when you pass a mobile Nvidia GPU through to a Windows VM.
 But even with these measures, some systems will still show Error 43.